bfioritto/bethfioritto/contact_form.md

 ---
 layout: default
-title: contact form that will eventually be an include
+title: this needs to be deleted
 ---

 <div class="contact-form">
-	Want to work together?
-Enter your name and best email address below.
+	<div class="cta">Want to work together?
+Enter your name and best dskfm;aldkfj;email address below.</div>

 	<form action="this was i think a url with lots of random bits: pretty sure this comes from mailchimp"
       method="post"